AIcrowd/neurips2019-learning-to-move-starter-kit/README.md

 ### Debugging the packaged software environment

-If you have issues with your submission because of your software environment and dependencies, you can debug them, by first building the docker image, and then getting a shell inside the image by :
+If you have issues with your submission because of your software environment and dependencies, you can debug them, by first building the docker image, and then getting a shell inside the image by:

 ```
 nvidia-docker run --net=host -it $IMAGE_NAME /bin/bash